Robert Pattinson: Modelling and endorsements

 Pattinson began modelling at age twelve and continued for about four years.
 In a December 2008 interview with Closer, he blamed the lack of modelling work on his masculine appearance: "When I first started I was quite tall and looked like a girl, so I got lots of jobs, because it was during that period where the androgynous look was cool.
 Then, I guess, I became too much of a guy, so I never got any more jobs.
 I had the most unsuccessful modelling career".
 Pattinson modelled for various British teen magazines as well as the Hackett clothing line and designer Nicole Farhi.
 In November 2010, Pattinson was offered a £1 million deal to become the face of Burberry but declined the offer.

 In June 2013, Pattinson was announced as the new face of Dior Homme fragrance.
 That September, he appeared in a black-and-white short film alongside French-American model Camille Rowe.
 Since then, he has featured in multiple television and print advertising campaigns for the fragrance, collaborating with directors Romain Gavras and the Blaze, as well as photographers Peter Lindbergh, Nan Goldin and Mikael Jansson.
 Goldin also published the book Robert Pattinson: 1000 Lives, a collection of images from the 2013 campaign.
 In February 2016, Pattinson became the first ambassador for Dior Homme menswear and appeared in several of the brand's print campaigns, photographed by Karl Lagerfeld and Lindbergh.
 Reflecting on his nearly decade-long collaboration with Dior in 2020, Pattinson remarked that "there's a timelessness to Dior; it feels like it's going to be around forever, it's a sort of monument".

 In October 2025, he was announced as the global ambassador for premium French beer brand 1664, reuniting with Brady Corbet for the campaign of the brand.
+The campaign was launched in April 2026, titled "Unquestionably Good Taste", featuring Pattinson as different characters in French apartments terrace complex, each character sure of its aesthetic superiority until they unify in their mutual good taste of 1664.
+The campaign received positive response on its release.
+In September 2026, Swiss luxury watch brand Jaeger-LeCoultre welcomed Pattinson on board as their global brand ambassador.